BasemSrour/coding-challenge/README.rst

 coding-challenge
 ================

-Coding Challenge Project with a REST API app for large cities It is used basically for making suggestions for the users with their search for cities with thier names, latitudes and longitudes provided in the url parmaetars to search with but you need to setup your databse first by looking at Setting Up Your databse section
+* Coding Challenge Project with a REST API app for large cities.

+* It is used basically for making suggestions for the users with their search for cities with thier names, latitudes and longitudes provided in the url parmaetars to search with

+* but you need to setup your databse first by looking at Setting Up Your databse section

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter
      :target: https://github.com/pydanny/cookiecutter-django/